Traudl Weber

-Traudl Weber is a West German para-alpine skier.
+Traudl Weber is a German para-alpine skier.
 She represented West Germany in alpine skiing at the 1976 Winter Paralympics.

 She won the silver medal at the Women's Alpine Combination III event, the Women's Giant Slalom III event and the Women's Slalom III event.
-At each of these events Eva Lemezova, representing Czechoslovakia won the gold medal.
+At each of these events Eva Lemežová-Příhodová, representing Czechoslovakia won the gold medal.
 There was also no bronze medal awarded at each of these events.